monty888/nostrpy/README.md

 #### general
 - [ ] implement postgres as data store for client
 #### cmd_web.py
-- [ ] settings ...
+- [ ] settings
+  - [ ] get
+  - [ ] put
+  - [ ] get with recurse up tree to defaults
-- [ ] websocket for client probably shouldn't be getting opened each page but be in sharedwebworker
+- [x] websocket for client probably shouldn't be getting opened each page but be in sharedwebworker
 - [ ] enable media available from front end
 - [ ] url for robos from front end
 - [ ] connected relays should be being saved and on restart the same relays should be connected to